 The increase in HGV movements may interfere with other road users.
-Baseline traffic data for the A921 in the vicinity of the port entrance indicates that approximately 2.74% of all road traffic are HGVs (1).
-As a result of the proposed disposal to landfill, the proportion of HGVs would increase by approximately 1.74% (2) averaged over a year with the daily increase during operations being approximately 6.5%, based on 20 HGV movements per working day.
+Baseline HGV traffic data for the A921 in the vicinity of the port entrance indicates that as a result of the proposed disposal to landfill, the proportion of HGVs would increase by approximately 4.1% $^{(1)}$ per day during operations based on 20 HGV movements per working day.
 In addition, depending on the landing and storage arrangements there may be potential for interference with other dock users.